Atticus08/SwiftyPresenter/README.md

 The default configuration for the delegate is as follows:
  - Dimmer View: This is added behind the View Controller container.
 It "dims" the view behind the container, in case the user doesn't wan't the container to take up the whole screen.
      + Default: Enabled
+ - Dismiss With Dimmer View: This enables/dismisses the touch gesture on the dimmer view to close out the Swifty Presenter.
  - Direction: Specifies the direction the view controller will transition from (top, right, bottom, left)
      + Default: Bottom
  - Container Size: This determines the size of the view controller container.
 It's a multiplier that's used on the views full size.
 As of v.0.1.1, this is functional, for top and bottom transitions.
 Left and right transitions currently usees the view's full height, with 2/3's of it's width.
 Will implement for Left and Right later on.